 - Strong planning, organization and time management skills.
 Strong detail orientation.

 - Excellent customer service orientation and interpersonal skills.

 - Ability to read and comprehend instructions, correspondence and memos, write correspondence, and effectively present information in one-on-one and small group situations.

 - Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.

 - Ability to interact with staff at all levels.

 - Ability to work independently as well as in a team-based, highly collaborative environment.

 - Ability to clearly present information and explanations in one-on-one situations.

 PHYSICAL REQUIREMENTS/WORKING CONDITIONS

-The incumbent performs job duties in a normal business office environment.
+The incumbent performs job duties in a traditional business office environment.
 Tasks are generally carried out with no specific or unusual physical or environmental demands.
-While performing the duties of this job the incumbent is regularly required to sit at a desk and work with a computer for extended periods of time.
+While performing the duties of this job the incumbent is regularly required to work at a desk with a computer for extended periods of time.
 Specific physical abilities required by this job include operating basic office equipment such as personal computers, duplicating machines, fax machines and standard office telephones.
 The incumbent may be required to attend meetings, both on-site and off-site, via phone or videoconference.